-While it’s important that you don’t overcrowd your calves in housing, there’s also no need to make pens too big.
+While it’s important that you don’t overcrowd your calves in housing, there’s also no need to make calf sheds too big.
 1.5m² per calf is more than enough.
 You should hold a maximum of 10 calves per calf shelter.

 What is the best calf shelter layout?

 There is no single calf rearing shed layout that’s better than the rest.
 The best shed design will be one that suits the needs of you and your animal; one that facilitates easy management, and gives you the best chance of raising healthy and happy calves.

 SmartShelters’ calf-rearing shelters are available in a range of layouts both standard and custom, which feature a variety of different spans, pen plans and capacities.
 At SmartShelters our expert team can design and construct a calf rearing shelter with a pen layout that works for you.

 How do you control disease in calf barns?

 While outbreaks are somewhat inevitable, disease in your calf rearing shelter is a relatively easy thing to mitigate and manage if you have firm processes in place.
 The following strategies will help to minimise the likelihood of disease, and manage an outbreak if one should ever occur.